harticode/AWS-Web-Queue-Worker-Architecture/README.md

 # AWS-Web-Queue-Worker-Architecture

-### Hamza AIT BAALI
+### by Hamza AIT BAALI

 ## How to Run

 - First Clone this Repo including all submodules

 ### local Test without Using EC2